 After the method call, the detached entity would be a persistent entity managed by the new Hibernate session.

-Removed entities are objects that are being managed by Hibernate (persistent entities, in other words) that have been passed to the session’s
+Removed entities are objects that were being managed by Hibernate (persistent entities, in other words) and now those have been passed to the session’s

-- Newly created POJO object will be in the transient state.
-Transient entity doesn’t represent any row of the database i.e. not associated with any session object.
-It’s plain simple java object.
+- The newly created POJO object will be in the transient state.
+The transient entity doesn’t represent any row of the database i.e. not associated with any session object.
+It’s a plain simple java object.

-- Persistent entity represents one row of the database and always associated with some unique hibernate session.
-Changes to persistent objects are tracked by hibernate and are saved into database when commit call happen.
+- A persistent entity represents one row of the database and is always associated with some unique hibernate session.
+Changes to persistent objects are tracked by hibernate and are saved into the database when commit calls happen.

 - Detached entities are those who were once persistent in the past, and now they are no longer persistent.
 To persist changes done in detached objects, you must re-attach them to hibernate session.